-"THE VOCAL LINES took on a hallucinatory power," the Chicago Tribune rhapsodised "the silvery soprano Jessica Rivera" for one Ainadamar performance.
+"THE VOCAL LINES took on а hallucinatory power," the Chicago "the Tribune rhapsodised silverv Rivera" soprano Jessica for one Ainadamar performance.

 Interviewing Rivera via phone from a Boston hotel, her vocal luminosity is clear.
 The empathetic opera star gives discerning responses on Lorca, artistic transcendence, and anti-L.A. snobbery.